-- personal: Refers to specific background information that young adolescents bring to the learning environment.
-Students may bring interests, knowledge, everyday experiences, family backgrounds, and so on, which a teacher can draw upon to support learning. - community: Refers to common backgrounds and experiences that students bring from the community where they live, such as resources, local landmarks, community events and practices, and so on, that a teacher can draw upon to support learning. - developmental: Refers to specific background information about cognitive, physical, and social and emotional development that a teacher can draw upon to support student learning.
-See below for definitions of each aspect of development.
+- personal: Refers to specific background information that students bring to the learning environment.
+Students may bring interests, knowledge, everyday experiences, family backgrounds, and so on, which a teacher can draw upon to support learning. - community: Refers to common backgrounds and experiences that students bring from the community where they live, such as resources, local landmarks, community events, practices, and so on, that a teacher can draw upon to support learning.